Part 2. How to Manage Your Infrastructure as Code

 console

 $ tofu init Initializing the backend...
 Initializing modules...
-Downloading git::https://github.com/brikis98/devops-book.git...
-Downloading git::https://github.com/brikis98/devops-book.git...
+Downloading registry.opentofu.org/brikis98/devops/book 1.0.0 for sample_app_1...
+Downloading registry.opentofu.org/brikis98/devops/book 1.0.0 for sample_app_2...
 Initializing provider plugins...

 You’ve now seen the power of reusable modules.
 A common pattern at many companies is for the Ops team to define and manage a library of vetted, reusable OpenTofu modules—e.g., one module to deploy servers, another to deploy databases, another to configure networking, and so on—and for the Dev teams to use these modules as a self-service way to deploy and manage the infrastructure they need for their apps.

-This blog post series will make use of this pattern in future blog posts: instead of writing every line of code from scratch, you’ll be able to use modules directly from this series’s sample code repo to deploy the infrastructure you need for each post.
+This blog post series will make use of this pattern in future blog posts.
+Instead of writing every line of code from scratch, you’ll be able to use modules directly from this series’s sample code repo to deploy the infrastructure you need for each post.

 Get your hands dirty